tinymce/tinymce/README.md

 # Description

-`katamari` is a collection of various data structures andreusable higher-order functions.
+`katamari` is a collection of various data structures and reusable higher-order functions.
 It does not bundle any commands.
 It is only a collection of `bolt` ([github](https://github.com/ephox/bolt), [npm](https://www.npmjs.com/package/@ephox/bolt)) modules.

 # Installation